 Resources like the U.S. Bureau of Labor Statistics’ Occupational Outlook Handbook can give you a sense of typical career paths by industry, along with the educational degree requirements for each.
 The handbook also provides market growth forecasts and earning potential to help inform your decision.

 It’s also important to note the structure and focus of each program.
 Even in the same discipline, a program’s focus can vary among institutions.
 Does the curriculum emphasize theory, original research, or a more practical application of knowledge?
-Whatever your goals may be, make sure the focus of the program aligns with the educational experience that will provide you the most value.
-Career changers, for example, who likely don’t have industry experience, might prefer a program with access to hands-on learning opportunities.
+Whatever your goals may be, make sure the program’s focus aligns with the educational experience that will provide you the most value.
+Career changers, for example, who likely don’t have industry experience, might prefer a program with access to hands-on learning opportunities or a path for completing prerequisites.

 While conducting your research, don’t be afraid to utilize your professional network.
 Speak with colleagues who have pursued an advanced degree in your industry and reach out to alumni of the institutions you’re considering.
 Listening to their experiences as a graduate student and in the job market post-degree can help you gauge if the program is in line with your goals.